nathanaelbosch/ProbNumDiffEq.jl/docs/src/benchmarks/rober.md

   [bea87d4a] SuiteSparse_jll v5.10.1+6
   [83775a58] Zlib_jll v1.2.13+0
   [8e850b90] libblastrampoline_jll v5.8.0+0
-  [8e850ede] nghttp2_jll v1.48.0+0
+  [8e850ede] nghttp2_jll v1.52.0+1
   [3f19e933] p7zip_jll v17.4.0+0
-Info Packages marked with ⌃ and ⌅ have new versions available, but those wi th ⌅ are restricted by compatibility constraints from upgrading.
+Info Packages marked with ⌅ have new versions available but compatibility c onstraints restrict them from upgrading.
 To see why use `status --outdated -m`
 ```